 In cases of severe weather and other local emergencies, please listen to local radio stations or view local television channels to be advised of school closings or early dismissals.
 We will also contact you by phone through our Alert Now Notification System.
 Make sure you keep your contact information current with the school office to receive these messages.
-Call the weather hotline at 444-1000 for school closings - - please do not call the school.
 If we dismiss early for an emergency or poor weather conditions, after-school functions may be cancelled.